makichiis/framework-engine/README.md

 ```

 # Contributing/Reading
-Check the [syntax specification](syntax_spec.md) for an overview of Framework Engine's coding conventions.
+Check the [design specification](design_spec.md) for an overview of Framework Engine's coding conventions.